trevware/obsidian-sidebar-highlights/README.md

 **Q: Why can't I jump to highlights from within Reading View?**
 A: Jumping to highlights from within Reading View is not currently supported.

+**Q: Where is the Tasks tab?**
+A: The Tasks tab is hidden by default.
+Enable it in Settings → Views → Show Tasks tab.

 ### Need More Help?